Triple Jump Technique and Training

 Presentation Notes - Boo Schexnayder “Triple Jump” Atlantic City 2002

-Jim Giroux, CSCS holds an M.S. in Sports Management from the University of Massachusetts and Coached for 12 years at UMASS ( Field Events, Sprints, Hurdles).
-Jim is also USATF Level II Certified in Jumps.
-Jim presents on numerous subjects at clinics around the U.S. and is another one of the M-F Athletic “Road Warrior” sales and service team members.
+Jim Giroux, CSCS holds an M.S. in Sports Management from the University of Massachusetts.
+Jim is also certified in Level II Jumps holding a license from the USATF, USA Weightlifting and has been certified in Functional Movement Screening.
+Jim presents on numerous subjects at clinics around the U.S.